 Data such as product and service reviews provided by patients, and technical data such as device and network data that help better understand how a website is used is processed under a legitimate business interest.

-This privacy statement applies to Index Medical Ltd (the 'data controller') trading as Dr Fox and Fast Doctor.
+This privacy statement applies to Index Medical Ltd (the 'data controller') trading as Dr Fox.